JOSHI53/JOSHI53/README.md

 - 👋 Hi, I’m @JOSHI53
-- My Name is Lakshya Bharadwaj.
+- My Name is Lakshay Bharadwaj.

 - **About Me**
     - I am a sophomore at Vellore Institute of Technology pursuing a BTech in Information Technology.